-Each local package will have their own build folder, and the generated conanbuildinfo.cmake will be located in it.
+Each local package will have its own build folder, which will contain the generated conanbuildinfo.cmake file.
 You can do local builds in each of the packages, and they will be referring and linking the other opened packages in user folders.